 A walker walks heel first as opposed to a runner who runs in-sole first.
 A running shoe will have a stiffer sole whereas a walking shoe will have more flex and blend to its design.

 Keep in mind the fact that manufacturers put more thought into running shoes than they do in walking shoes, so what might seem the same to you might actually make a huge difference to you when you walk in them.

-A good way to check whether the shoe is too flexible or just the right amount, is to try twisting the shoe at the sole.
+A good way to check whether the shoe is too flexible or just the right amount is to try twisting the shoe at the sole.
 If it twists to a certain degree without twisting completely, then it's at the right amount.

-Breathable but with a good fit:
+#2.
+Breathable but with a good fit

 Try walking around for about 30 minutes before trying the shoes on.
 What this does is make your foot a bit swollen.
 When you wear the shoe, you can determine whether it'll fit perfectly after a long walk or will it be too tight.
 Your shoes don't have to be too fitted, however.

-Make sure that there's an almost 1.3 centimeter space left between your toes and the tip of the shoe.
+Make sure that there's an almost 1.3-centimeter space left between your toes and the tip of the shoe.
 The sides don't have to be too tight to the point of hurting you, however, they can't be too loose to the point where your foot falls off either.